 Other notable deep sky objects in Ophiuchus include the ultraluminous infrared galaxy NGC 6240, the large dark nebulae Barnard 68 and the Dark Horse Nebula, and the planetary nebulae NGC 6572, the Little Ghost Nebula (NGC 6369) and the Twin Jet Nebula, also known as Minkowski’s Butterfly.

 Serpens contains two Messier objects: the globular cluster Messier 5 and the Eagle Nebula (Messier 16), a large star-forming region famous for the three large pillars of gas nicknamed the Pillars of Creation, that were photographed by the Hubble Space Telescope in 1995.
-Other interesting deep sky objects in the constellation include Hoag’s Object, a famous ring galaxy, Seyfert’s Sextet, a group of six galaxies, four of which are interacting, and the Red Square Nebula, a bipolar nebula known for its square shape and unusual symmetry.
+Other interesting deep sky objects in the constellation include Hoag’s Object, a famous ring galaxy, Seyfert’s Sextet, a group of colliding galaxies, and the Red Square Nebula, a bipolar nebula known for its square shape and unusual symmetry.

 Located south of Ophiuchus, Scorpius is one of the brightest and most distinctive constellations in the southern sky.
 With 13 stars brighter than magnitude 3.00 and a recognizable pattern representing the scorpion’s stinger dominating the constellation, Scorpius is very easy to find.
 Its brightest star, the red supergiant Antares (Alpha Scorpii) is the 15th brightest star in the sky.
 It marks the heart of the scorpion and is also known as Cor Scorpii.
 Antares appears distinctly red to the unaided eye.
 It is classified as a slow irregular variable and its brightness changes from magnitude 0.6 to 1.6.